From Groundwater to Tap Water

-In Switzerland, households are supplied with tap water by local water treatment plants.
-These plants process what is referred to as raw water, sourced from various origins.
+In Switzerland, households receive tap water from local water utilities.
+These utilities treat so-called raw water sourced from various origins.
 After treatment, this raw water becomes drinking water.
-Depending on the region, approximately 40% of the raw water for tap water production comes from groundwater, 40% from springs, and 20% from surface water such as lakes and rivers, as described in this report.
+Depending on the region, approximately 80% of the raw water for tap water production comes from groundwater, including spring water, while the remaining 20% is sourced from lakes and rivers. :contentReference[oaicite:0]{index=0}

-Due to the sun’s radiation, water evaporates from seas, lakes, and rivers and rises into the Earth’s atmosphere as water vapor.
+Solar radiation causes water from oceans, lakes, and rivers to evaporate and rise as water vapor into the atmosphere.
 Due to temperature differences, the vapor condenses into water droplets, forming clouds.
-In these clouds, the droplets accumulate until they become too heavy, eventually falling as rain.
-This rainwater then returns to seas, lakes, and rivers.
+These droplets accumulate until they become too heavy and fall as precipitation.
+This precipitation returns to oceans, lakes, and rivers.

-To extract raw water, groundwater is pumped to the surface and transported to treatment plants through pipelines.
-If the raw water comes from springs, lakes, or rivers, it is similarly transported to the treatment plants via pipelines.
-Once at the plants, the water is purified and processed into drinking water, which is then transported to reservoirs and finally distributed to households.
+To extract raw water, groundwater is pumped to the surface and transported via pipelines to water treatment plants.
+If the raw water originates from springs, lakes, or rivers, it is also conveyed to the treatment plants through pipelines.
+There, the water is purified and processed into tap water.
+After treatment, the tap water is typically stored in reservoirs before being distributed to households.

-The causes of contamination are varied, but one weak point lies in the pipelines, which have a limited lifespan and require regular repairs or replacement.
-During these repairs, or due to aging pipes, contamination can occur, affecting water quality.
-In Switzerland, the law assigns responsibility for ensuring high-quality drinking water to property owners, who must guarantee safe water for tenants.
+The causes are varied, but one weak point is the water pipes, which have a limited lifespan and must be regularly maintained or replaced.
+During these operations or due to the age of the pipes, contamination can occur, affecting water quality.
+In Switzerland, homeowners are legally obligated to ensure the quality of tap water and provide tenants with flawless drinking water.

-Regular water tests, which can be easily performed with our water analysis kits and quick tests, allow for the detection of heavy metals, contaminants, and other risk factors.
-These tools make it simple to take proactive measures to ensure safe drinking water. 💧
+Regular water analyses, which can be easily conducted with our water analysis kits and rapid tests, help quickly detect heavy metals, pollutants, and other risk factors.
+With these tools, targeted actions can be taken to ensure water quality. 💧

 ✔ Heavy metals and pollutants